-Composition Scheme Rules under GST provide for all the procedural compliance w.r.t. intimation for Composition Scheme, effective date for levy, conditions and restrictions on levy, validity of levy and rate of tax.
+Composition Scheme Rules under GST provide for all the procedural compliance w.r.t. intimation for Composition Scheme, the effective date for levy, conditions, and restrictions on the levy, validity of levy and rate of tax.

 Any person being granted registration on a provisional basis (registered under VAT Act, Service Tax, Central Excise laws etc) and who opts for Composition Levy shall file an intimation in FORM GST CMP-01, duly signed, before or within 30 days of appointed date.
 If intimation is filed after the appointed day, the registered person:

 a) Will not collect taxes